Waupaca's Chain O' Lakes

-In nearby Iola, the popular Iola Old Car Show is July 7-9.
+In nearby Iola, the popular Iola Old Car Show is in July.

 Canoeing and tubing: Ding's Dock offers weekday canoe rental from its dock on County Road Q. They take about three hours.
 It also offers tubing from the launch on Parfreyville Road.
 715-258-2612.

 Miles Paddled reports on the 4.75-mile paddle from Rural to Little Hope, which lends itself to an easy self-shuttle by bicycle.